 - 1.8.a.
-Facilities must be available and functioning, and must include inpatient, outpatient, imaging, laboratory, rehabilitation, and research resources.
+Resources must include inpatient facilities with a sufficient number of beds, support staff members, and operating suites with technologically current equipment.
 (Core) - 1.8.b.
-Operating rooms must contain all necessary equipment, implants, and instrumentation for reconstructive surgery.
+Resources must include outpatient facilities, including support staff members and operating suites.
 (Core) - 1.8.c.
-There should be clinical services available for the education of fellows, including radiology, laboratory medicine, rheumatology, infectious disease, pathology, and rehabilitation.
+Resources must include clinic and office space for fellows' participation in the preoperative evaluation, treatment, and post-operative follow-up of patients for whom they have responsibility.
 (Core) - 1.8.d.
-A sufficient number and variety of new and follow-up patients must be available to ensure adequate inpatient and outpatient experience for each fellow without adversely diluting the educational experience of the orthopaedic surgery residents if present.
+A sufficient number and variety of new and follow-up adult and pediatric hand surgery patients must be available to ensure adequate operative experience and progressive surgical responsibility for each fellow without adversely diluting the educational experience of residents, if present.
 (Core) - 1.9.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core)

+1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)